kimai/kimai/README.md

 In case you want to contribute, but you wouldn't know how, here are some suggestions:

 - Spread the word: More user means more people testing and contributing to Kimai - which in turn means better stability and more and better features.
-Please vote for Kimai on platforms like Slant, Product Hunt, Softpedia or AlternativeTo, you can toot or tweet about it, share it on LinkedIn, reddit or any of your favorite social media platforms.
+Please vote for Kimai on any software platform, you can toot or tweet about it, share it on LinkedIn, Reddit or any of your favorite social media platforms.
 Every bit helps!
 - Answer questions: You know the answer to another user's problem?
 Share your knowledge.
 - Something can be done better?
 An essential feature is missing?
 Create a feature request.
-- Report bugs: that shouldn't happen too often.
+- Report bugs makes Kimai better for everyone.
-- You don't have to be programmer, the documentation and translation could use some love as well.
+- You don't have to be programmer, the documentation and translation could always use some attention.
 - Sponsor the project: free software costs money to create!

 There is one simple rule in our "Code of conduct": Don't be an ass!